adeel-ifti/azure-terraform-modules/Vault-kubernetes-gcp-storage-backend/README.md

-# GCP, Kubernetes - Installing Hashi Vault with KMS encrypted bucket as vault backend
+# GCP, Kubernetes - Installing Hashi Vault with KMS encrypted storage bucket as vault backend

 Setting up:
 * Make sure gcloud sdk is installed and connected to your gcp account & project.